sadeq220/docs/jmx/README.md

 An MBean can represent a device, an application, or any resource that needs to be managed.
 #### To remind `JavaBean`
 JavaBean first introduced in JDK 1.1 specification as:
 >A Java Bean is a reusable software component that can be manipulated visually in a builder tool.

+> all beans must be serializable, have a zero-argument constructor, and allow access to properties using getter and setter methods.[^1]

-There is also a `JavaBeans pattern`[^1], in which you call a parameterless constructor to create the object and then call setter methods to set each required parameter and each optional parameter of interest.
+There is also a `JavaBeans pattern`[^2], in which you call a parameterless constructor to create the object and then call setter methods to set each required parameter and each optional parameter of interest.
 For example spring **ThreadPoolTaskExecutor** class is a JavaBean and allows for configuring a java ThreadPoolExecutor in bean style.